ICRAR/ngas/doc/configuration.rst

    See :ref:`server.crc` for details.
    If not specified the server will use the ``crc32`` variant.
 If specified, ``0`` means ``crc32`` and ``1`` means ``crc32c``.
+ * *EventHandlerPlugIn*: Zero or more sub-elements definining additional modules that will handle :ref:`server.archiving_events`.
+   Each element should have a ``Name`` attribute with the fully-qualified class name implementing the plug-in, and an optional ``PlugInPars`` attribute with a comma-separated ``key=value`` definitions.
+   The class constructor should accept keyword arguments corresponding to these parameters, and should have a ``handle_event`` method that gets invoked for each archiving event, and that receives the event as its unique argument.

 .. _config.janthread: